minima-js/minimajs/packages/docs/docs/guide/http.md

 Parameters:

-1. `response` (string | Record<string, unknown>): A descriptive message explaining the reason for aborting the operation.
+1. `response` (string | Record&lt;string, unknown>): A descriptive message explaining the reason for aborting the operation.
 1. `statusCode` (StatusCode): An optional parameter indicating the HTTP status code associated with the abort.

 Examples: